-Gallen 1-hit, 7-inning shutout, D-backs top Braves in opener
+Bumgarner pitches 7-inning no-hitter, Arizona sweeps Braves

 UP NEXT

-LHP Madison Bumgarner pitches for the Diamondbacks and Drew Smyly goes for the Braves in the second game of the doubleheader.
 RHP Charlie Morton (1-1, 3.91) will face Cubs RHP Zach Davies (1-2, 8.80) as Atlanta and Chicago begin a four-game series on Monday.
-RHP Merrill Kelly (1-2, 7.71) pitches for the Diamondbacks on Monday as the Arizona hosts San Diego to open a three-game series.
+RHP Merrill Kelly (1-2, 7.71) pitches for the Diamondbacks on Monday as the Arizona hosts San Diego to open a two-game series.
 The Padres’ starter has yet to be determined.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports